-Signs & Symptoms of Increased Vata
+Signs and Symptoms of Vata Imbalance

-You may be experiencing some of the following signs or symptoms:
+Is your vata out of balance?
+If so, you may be experiencing some of the following signs or symptoms:

-- nervousness, anxiety, panic, fear
+- nervousness, anxiousness, panic, fear

 - twitches, tics, tremors, spasms

 - dry or chapped skin

 - constipation, gas, bloating, dry, hard stools

 - low body weight

 - dislike of cold and wind

 - difficulty tolerating loud noises